-2. There’s tons of things to do in Phuket, Thailand.
-When you’re not teaching, you can eat at one of the island’s world-class restaurants, sit in a trendy coffee shop, enjoy the island’s hopping nightlife, go para-sailing, bungee jumping, water skiing, canoeing, elephant trekking – just a myriad of things.
+2. There are tons of things to do in Phuket, Thailand.
+When you are not teaching, you can eat at one of the island’s world-class restaurants, sit in a trendy coffee shop, enjoy the island’s hopping nightlife, go para-sailing, bungee jumping, water skiing, canoeing, elephant trekking – just a myriad of things.

 4. Teaching jobs on Phuket are relatively plentiful.
 With several government schools, language schools geared to adults and children, a university, a rajhabat (a Thai junior college), other two-year colleges, a couple of international schools and, of course, plenty of hotels that hire English teachers for their staff.

 6. The Thais on Phuket are incredibly friendly and very relaxed.
 Because of the tourist industry, most of them speak some English, which is very rare in most other places in Bangkok, so it’ll be easy for you to make Thai friends too.

 Teaching English in Phuket, Thailand – Cons

-Probably the lowest salaries anywhere in Thailand, with an average salary of only 25,000-30,000 baht ($755-$900), it’s just about impossible to live on that kind of salary in Phuket.
+Probably the lowest salaries anywhere in Thailand, with an average salary of only 25,000-30,000 baht ($755-$900), it is just about impossible to live on that kind of salary in Phuket.
 With Bangkok paying an average of 20-30% more, many teachers leave Phuket very quickly and move up to the capital city, where they can actually live on what they make.

-2. The cost of living on Phuket, like most resorts, is very high.
+2. The cost of living on Phuket, like most resorts, is high.
 With everything being at least 10-15% more expensive than in Bangkok and with salaries being lower, very few teachers stay very long.
 They just can’t afford to live there.

-3. Accommodation is certainly plentiful but it’s also expensive.
-A studio apartment in an average building starts at at least 4,000 baht ($120) and a house near the beach is close to 20,000 baht ($610).
+3. Accommodation is certainly plentiful but it is also expensive.
+A studio apartment in an average building starts at at least 6,000 baht ($200) and a house near the beach is close to 20,000 baht ($610).

-That means you will end up paying an arm and a leg for taxis or tuk-tuks as most operators, because you’re western, will just charge you tourist price.
-Most westerners end up buying a motorbike to get around, but that adds another expense you wouldn’t have to have if you were teaching in Bangkok or Chiang Mai.
+That means you will end up paying an arm and a leg for taxis or tuk-tuks as most operators, because you are western, will just charge you tourist price.
+Most westerners end up buying a motorbike to get around, but that adds another expense you wouldn’t have if you were teaching in Bangkok or Chiang Mai.

 5. Unlike most other Thai cities, where you can make extra money teaching private English classes, on Phuket this is difficult during most of the year as the Thais are too busy working during the tourist season.
-During

 7. There are many things to do in Phuket, great restaurants, cafes, good western food at the supermarkets, water sports and more.
-The problem is, if you’re making a low salary as an English teacher in Phuket, having all that within reach but not being able to afford it just makes your living situation even more depressing.
+The problem is, if you are making a low salary as an English teacher in Phuket, having all that within reach but not being able to afford it just makes your living situation even more depressing.

 It is certainly a beautiful place to live and, for someone who has an additional source of income, it could be the perfect place.
-But, if all you’re going to do is teach English, you should be very sure you can live on an average Phuket teaching salary.
+But, if all you are going to do is teach English, you should be very sure you can live on an average Phuket teaching salary.